RealismusModding/FS17_RM_soilCompaction/README.md

 An in-cab tire pressure control system is available for mod tractors by adding the following to the vehicle.xml file:

     <scInCabTirePressureControl>true</scInCabTirePressureControl>

+## Publishing
+Only the Realismus Modding team is allowed to publish any of this code as a mod to any mod site, or file sharing site.
+The code is open for your own use, but give credit where due.
+Thus, when building your own version of Soil Compaction, give a credit notice to Realismus Modding when publishing screenshots or images.
+This is not required when using the only official published mod by Realismis Modding, on Giants ModHub.
+It would be a nice gesture however.

+Making videos of development version
+We have a couple of rules regarding videos to keep both our and our players experience the best.
+You are allowed to make videos with Soil Compaction, under a couple of simple conditions:

+Do not share the GitHub link, if you are using a development version of the mod.

+Do not explain how to install this mod.
+(The mod might also change at any moment, making your video outdated)

+Give credit to 'Realismus Modding' as creators of the mod.

+Link to our YouTube channel.

+You do not need to put the mod name in the video title, but you can if you want.

+Join us on Slack and tell us all about your awesome video.

+Videos that are not holding to the rules will get a request for removal.
+If you have any questions about this policy you can ask them on Slack.

+## Forking the code
+You are allowed to fork this repository, apply changes and use those for private use.
+You are not allowed to distribute these changes yourself.
+Please open a pull request to allow for merging back your adjustments.
+(See also 'Publishing')

+## Pull Requests
+Please join us on Slack to discuss any changes you wish to make via pull requests, otherwise they are likely to be rejected, except for translations.